sgriffith3/basic_py/email.md

     > Add as many name/email combos as you wish.
 Just don't overuse this tool, or people might start blocking you.

-0. Next, create the following python file, named `parsed-email.py`.
+0. Next, create the following python file, named `parsed-email.py`. **USE CAUTION**, this is going to send out your `emails-to-send.csv` file by default.
+If you do not wish for everybody on your list to receive this list, feel free to switch it for another file.

     `$` `vim parsed-email.py`